Nickel

 Formula: Ni

-Native element, transition metal, iron group
+Native element, transition metal, nickel group

 Specific gravity: 8.90